cloud-gov/cg-site/_docs/ops/design/secrets.md

 credhub-import-${bosh-director-name}-${bosh-deployment-name}.yml
 ```

-cloud.gov operators inspect the `credhub-import-*` file for types and names that
+Cloud.gov operators inspect the `credhub-import-*` file for types and names that
 are referenced in BOSH operation files, BOSH variable files, or upstream
 manifest partials.
 Keep in mind names that are not prefixed by a forward-slash
 `/` will be converted by BOSH before being looked up in CredHub with a prefix of
 `/${bosh-director-name}/${bosh-deployment-name}/`.

-To transfer the file from a cloud.gov operator's local machine to a jumpbox,
+To transfer the file from a Cloud.gov operator's local machine to a jumpbox,
-cloud.gov operators leverage the `s3://cloud-gov-varz` bucket to temporary
+Cloud.gov operators leverage the `s3://cloud-gov-varz` bucket to temporary
 upload `credhub-import-*` files to be downloaded from within a jumpbox using
-the cloud.gov operator's AWS credentials using ephemeral environmental variables
+the Cloud.gov operator's AWS credentials using ephemeral environmental variables
 using the `aws-cli`.

 ```sh
 aws s3 cp tmp/credhub-import-file.yml s3://cloud-gov-varz/credhub-import-file.yml --sse AES256
 ```

-cloud.gov operators ensure that these credentials are not saved on the jumpbox
+Cloud.gov operators ensure that these credentials are not saved on the jumpbox
 nor in the shell's `history` by preceding the commands with a single space ` `
 to prevent it being saved in `history`.